moby/moby/docs/extend/plugins.md

     <content of /remote on machine 1.2.3.4>
     ```

-5. Verify the plugin successfully crated the volume.
+5. Verify the plugin successfully created the volume.

     ```bash
     $ docker volume ls